Alexander Roux

 Alexander Roux (1813–1886) was a French-trained ébéniste, or cabinetmaker, who emigrated to the United States in the 1830s.
-He opened a shop in New York City in 1837.
+He opened a shop in New York City in 1836.
 The business grew quickly: by the 1850s he employed 120 craftsmen in his shop and introduced then-new industrial technologies, such as steam-powered saws.

-Roux specialized in the ornate Rococo Revival style, but practiced many others.
-His work is highly sought by collectors, with larger and more complex pieces fetching large sums.
-One of his sideboards was featured in a 2000 exhibit at New York's Metropolitan Museum of Art.
+Roux produced works in the ornate Rococo Revival style influenced by eighteenth-century France.
+He also worked in the Gothic, Renaissance, and later Neo-Grec styles.